MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/02-add-topic.md

 Studio, and determine how responses are triggered during chat sessions.

 1. In the navigation pane on the left, select the **Topics** page to see the topics defined in your copilot.
-You can close the **Test copilot** pane to make it easier to see them, like this:

     ![Screenshot of the Topics page in Copilot Studio](media/add-topic/topics-page.png)

     The copilot has a few standard conversational topics on the **Topics** tab,